lynnfaraday/aresmush.com/_root/tutorials/install/system-requirements.md

 * [Redis database]((http://redis.io/topics/quickstart))
 * [Git version control](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 If you use the [Digital Ocean](/tutorials/install/digital-ocean) environment, the official install scripts will set up everything you need.
 Otherwise you'll have to set them up on your own.

 You can use the install scripts as a guide.
+There are two install scripts: `setup_server` and `install`.
+Find the files corresponding to your AresMUSH version in [GitHub](https://github.com/AresMUSH/aresmush/tree/master/bin).